What You’ll Love About the National Corvette Museum in Bowling Green, Kentucky

 National Corvette Museum // 350 Corvette Drive – Bowling Green, Kentucky 42101 (I-65 Exit 28) // 270-781-7973

-Have you been to the National Corvette Museum?
+Have you been to this museum?
 What was your favorite part?

 Want to save this info for later?
 Just save the PIN below to Pinterest!